 It is difficult to recommend a maximum dose of any drug for children, since this varies as a function of age and weight.
-For children over 3 years of age who have a normal lean body mass and normal body development, the maximum dose is determined by the child's age and weight.
-For example, in a child of 5 years weighing 50 lbs the dose of lidocaine HCl should not exceed 75 to 100 mg (1.5 to 2 mg/lb).
-The use of even more dilute solutions (i.e., 0.25 to 0.5%) and total dosages not to exceed 3 mg/kg (1.4 mg/lb) are recommended for induction of intravenous regional anesthesia in children
+For children over three years of age who have a normal lean body mass and normal body development, the maximum dose is determined by the child's age and weight.
+For example, in a child of five years weighing 50 lbs., the dose of lidocaine hydrochloride should not exceed 75 to 100 mg (1.5 to 2 mg/lb).

 In order to guard against systemic toxicity, the lowest effective concentration and lowest effective dose should be used at all times.
-In some cases it will be necessary to dilute available concentrations with 0.9% sodium chloride injection in order to obtain the required final concentration.
+In some cases it will be necessary to dilute available concentrations with 0.9% Sodium Chloride Injection in order to obtain the required final concentration.